locationtech-labs/geopyspark/README.rst

 Spark        >=2.1.1
 ============ ============

-Java 8 and Scala 2.11 are needed for GeoPySpark to work; as they are required by GeoTrellis.
-In addition, Spark needs to be installed and configured with the environment variable, ``SPARK_HOME`` set.
+Java 8 and Scala 2.11 are needed for GeoPySpark to work, as they are required by GeoTrellis.
+In addition, Spark needs to be installed and configured with the environment variable ``SPARK_HOME`` set.

 You can test to see if Spark is installed properly by running the following in the terminal: